-Supervised practicum must include experience with client/patient populations across the life span and from culturally/linguistically diverse backgrounds.
-Practicum must include experience with client/patient populations with various types and severities of communication and/or related disorders, differences, and disabilities.
+Supervised practicum must include experience with individuals across the life span and from culturally/linguistically diverse backgrounds.
+Practicum must include experience with individuals with various types and severities of communication and/or related disorders, differences, and disabilities.

-Implementation: The applicant must demonstrate direct client/patient clinical experiences in both assessment and intervention with both children and adults from the range of disorders and differences named in Standard IV-C.
+Implementation: The applicant must demonstrate direct clinical experiences with individuals in both assessment and intervention across the lifespan from the range of disorders and differences named in Standard IV-C.